Dynamical and current-induced Dzyaloshinskii-Moriya interaction: Role for damping, gyromagnetism, and current-induced torques in noncollinear magnets: Introduction

 \section{Introduction}

 Since the Dzyaloshinskii-Moriya interaction (DMI) controls the magnetic texture of domain walls and skyrmions, methods to tune this chiral interaction by external means have exciting prospects.
 Application of gate voltage~\cite{voltage_induction_dmi_AuFeMgO, controlling_DMI_layer_stacking_capping_electric_field, large_voltage_tuning_dmi_dynamic_control_skyrmion_chirality} or laser pulses~\cite{ultrafast_modification_exchange_interaction} are promising ways to modify DMI.
 Additionally, theory predicts that in magnetic trilayer structures the DMI in the top magnetic layer can be controlled by the magnetization direction in the bottom magnetic layer~\cite{sotcocucotrila}.
 Moreover, methods to generate spin currents may be used to induce DMI, which is predicted by the relations between the two~\cite{spicudmi,dmi_doppler_shift}.
-In metallic magnets one expects that also electric currents modify DMI.
+Recent experiments show that also electric currents modify DMI in metallic magnets, which leads to large changes in the domain-wall velocity~\cite{cidmi_karnad,cidmi_hayashi}.
 However, a rigorous theoretical formalism for the investigation of current-induced DMI (CIDMI) in metallic magnets has been lacking so far, and the development of such a formalism is one goal of this paper.

 Recently, a Berry phase theory of DMI~\cite{mothedmisot,spicudmi,phase_space_berry} has been developed, which formally resembles the modern theory of orbital magnetization~\cite{shi_quantum_theory_orbital_mag,om_insulators_mlwfs,om_crystals_mlwfs}.
 Orbital magnetism is modified by the application of an electric field, which is known as the orbital magnetoelectric response~\cite{theory_OM_response}.
 In the case of insulators it is straightforward to derive the expressions for the magnetoelectric response directly.
 However, in metals it is much easier to derive expressions instead for the inverse of the magnetoelectric response, i.e., for the generation of electric currents by time-dependent magnetic fields~\cite{gyrotropic_magnetic_effect_magnetic_moment_fermi_surface}.
 The inverse current-induced DMI (ICIDMI) consists in charge pumping by time-dependent gradients of magnetization.
 Due to the analogies between orbital magnetism and the Berry phase theory of DMI one may expect that in metals it is convenient to obtain expressions for ICIDMI, which can then be used to describe the CIDMI by exploiting the reciprocity between CIDMI and ICIDMI.
 We will show in this paper that this is indeed the case.